yquake2/yquake2/doc/040_cvarlist.md

 * **gl1_stencilshadow**: If `gl_shadows` is set to `1`, this makes them
   look a bit better (no flickering) by using the stencil buffer.

-* **gl1_lightmapcopies**: When enabled (`1`), keep multiple copies of the same lightmap rotating, shifting to a different one when drawing a new frame.
-Meant for mobile/embedded devices, where changing textures just displayed (dynamic lighting) causes slowdown.
-By default in GL1 is disabled, while in GLES1 is enabled. `vid_restart` needed.
+* **gl1_lightmapcopies**: When enabled (`1`), keep 3 copies of the same
+  lightmap rotating, shifting to another one when drawing a new frame.
+  Meant for mobile/embedded devices, where changing textures just shown (dynamic lighting) causes slowdown.
+By default in GL1 is disabled, while in GLES1 is enabled.
+Needs `gl1_multitexture 1` & `vid_restart`.

 * **gl1_discardfb**: Only available in ES1.
 If set to `1` (default),
   send a hint to discard framebuffers after finishing a frame.
 Useful